DidiLamers/PCDH19_CalciumImaging/README.md

 ## General Information
 This folder contains all the code I used to analyse the calcium imaging data for my PhD thesis on PCDH19. imageGateway.m is the main program, written by Gian Michele Ratto.
-All other functions in the folder are called by imageGatway.
+All other functions in the folder are called by imageGateway.

 The other program contained in this folder is particleanalysisdidi.m, written by me to process calcium transients.